Quick Lookup: Choose V-Die and Radius by Thickness

 The minimum bend radius is the smallest inside radius a sheet metal part can be bent to without cracking, fracturing, or experiencing excessive thinning on the outer surface.
 It is one of the most critical parameters in press brake forming — get it wrong, and you risk scrapped parts, cracked flanges, or premature fatigue failure in service.

 Bend radius depends on four primary factors: material type (ductility and tensile strength), material thickness, grain direction relative to the bend line, and V-die opening width.
 Understanding these relationships allows operators to select the correct tooling and program accurate bend parameters on the CNC press brake controller.
+The tooling selection guide covers how V-die opening affects achievable bend radii in detail.

 A bend radius that is too tight causes cracking on the outside surface of the bend.
 A radius that is too large wastes material and may not meet part geometry requirements.
 The charts and formulas in this guide give you the data to find the optimal balance for every common sheet metal material.